berthashipper/algonauts-dsi/README.md

 The project was part of the 2025 Algonauts Challenge, an international competition focused on linking brain activity with complex audiovisual inputs such as movies and TV shows.

-For detailed descriptions of the key scripts and the overall pipeline workflow, please see the [USAGE.md](./USAGE.md) file.
+For descriptions of the important scripts and the overall pipeline workflow, please see the [USAGE.md](./USAGE.md) file.

 ## Project Overview